 How do these digital math escape rooms work?

-Each digital math escape room has been built in Google Forms with no outside links.
+Each math escape room is built in Google Forms with no outside links.
 Everything is housed within the Google Form.
-This way you can collect student data and never worry that a link will be blocked or broken.
+This way you never have to worry that a link will be blocked or broken.

-Important note: If your students do not have Google logins, but you do have access to your own Google Drive at school, you can still use these digital math escape rooms (or any Google Form).
-Students do not need to log into Google to complete a Google Form.
-As long as you can house it on your own Google Drive, you can send it as an assignment for students to complete without the need for student Google accounts.
+Important note: You can still assign these digital escape rooms if you are not in a Google school.
+If your students do not have Google logins, but you do have access to your own Google Drive, you can still assign these digital math escape rooms to students.
+Students do not need to log into Google or even have Google accounts.
+As long as you can house the escape room on your own Google Drive, and Google is not blocked on student devices, you can send it to students no matter which learning platform your school uses.
+Directions for sending the escape room to students are within the escape room PDF file (the link to the digital escape room is also embedded within the PDF).

 Adding and Subtracting Integers Digital Math Escape Room